 Download a copy of the sample application here.

 For additional policies and procedures visit Graduate Student Professional Travel Policies.
-Please note that all university-funded travel must be booked through World Travel Service either by using the University's CONCUR system (recommended) or by booking directly with World Travel Service.
+Please note that all university-funded travel must be booked through World Travel Service either by using the University's CONCUR system (recommended) or by booking directly with World Travel Service, and must be done in accordance with Tulane University's New Travel Policy (2022).
+If you will be traveling to a country that has an official travel warning designation, you will need to complete an online high risk international travel form with the Tulane Global office.
 The Center for Global Education has an excellent, simple explanation and set of instructions for how to do this.

-Apply here for Graduate Student Professional Travel Funding.
+Apply for Graduate Student Professional Travel Funding by completing this online application form.

 The Stone Center provides grants to support individual public guest lectures and performances with significant Latin American content.
 Priority is given to those events for which there is both programmatic and funding collaboration across multiple departments or units.
 Student representatives of on-campus student organizations may apply for funding with a faculty sponsor.